JoseCalucag/PyBer/README.md

 ## Analysis Overview

-I was tasked by the ride sharing app Pyber to leverage some 2019 data (during the months of January to April) to gain some insights looking at three disctinct city types: Rural, Suburban and Urban.
-With this dataset, I will use Pandas and Matplotlib packages with Python programming to create data frames and a multi-line graph that will illustrate each city types' data points.
-With this report, I'm hoping it can show some level of impact for the stakeholders moving forward with how each city type has distinct qualities with their user bases.
+I was tasked by the ride sharing app Pyber to leverage data from 2019 during the months of January to April to gain some insights looking at three disctinct city types: Rural, Suburban and Urban.
+With this dataset, I will use the Pandas and Matplotlib packages in Python to create data frames and a multi-line graph that will illustrate each city types' data points.
+With this report, I'm hoping it can show some level of impact for stakeholders moving forward with how each city type has distinct qualities with their user bases.

 ## Results